mwitkow/grpc-proxy/README.md

 The package [`proxy`](proxy/) contains a generic gRPC reverse proxy handler that allows a gRPC server to not know about registered handlers or their data types.
 Please consult the docs, here's an exaple usage.

-If you simply want a "dumb" proxy, you can call `proxy.NewProxy` to create a `*grpc.Server` that you can start.
+You can call `proxy.NewProxy` to create a `*grpc.Server` that proxies requests.
 ```go
 proxy := proxy.NewProxy(clientConn)
 ```

-Defining a `StreamDirector` that decides where (if at all) to send the request
+More advanced users will want to define a `StreamDirector` that can make more complex decisions on what to do with the request.
 ```go
 director = func(ctx context.Context, fullMethodName string) (context.Context, *grpc.ClientConn, error) {
     md, _ := metadata.FromIncomingContext(ctx)